dagraham/tklr-dgraham/README.md

 ### due

-For tasks with a due date, the contribution of due to the urgency of the task is calculated as follows:
+For tasks with an `@d` due datetime, the contribution of due to the urgency of the task is calculated as follows:

 ```python
 def urgency_due(due: datetime) -> float: